lejianwen/rustdesk-api/README_EN.md

 #### The PC client uses version ***1.3.0***, and versions ***1.2.6+*** have been tested to work.

 #### Solutions for PC client connection timeout or connection issues
+##### Connection issues or timeouts
-- The connection issue is due to the server version lagging behind the client version, causing the server to not respond to the client's `secure_tcp` request, resulting in a timeout.
+Because the server version lags behind the client version, the server does not respond to the client's `secure_tcp` request, causing the client to timeout.
   Relevant code can be found at `https://github.com/rustdesk/rustdesk/blob/master/src/client.rs#L322`
   ```rust
     if !key.is_empty() && !token.is_empty() {